Personal Injury Lawyer Atlanta, Georgia

 • Employee is accused of faking an injury.

-• Employee is told he cannot select his own doctor for a second opinion.
+• Employee is told they cannot select their own doctor for a second opinion.

 • Employers discourage workers from consulting a workers' compensation lawyer, suggesting it would lead to a denial of benefits.